Natural Remedies for UTIs: ACV, D-Mannose, and Bladder Infection Relief

 3. Cranberry Juice or Capsules

-Cranberries may prevent bacteria from attaching to bladder walls.
+Cranberries may help prevent bacteria from attaching to bladder walls.
 Use 100% unsweetened cranberry juice or opt for capsules:

 4. D-Mannose